close

 Discover the Grand Béguinage of Leuven

-The city of Leuven includes 2 béguinages: the small one to the north of the city and the large one to the south.
-It was the latter that we visited during our weekend in Leuven and it was a real favourite for us.
-Dating from the 13th century and listed as a UNESCO World Heritage site, these dozens of small brick houses form a complex with the gardens, alleys and squares that surround them.
+The city of Leuven includes 2 béguinages: the small one north of the city and the large one south.
+It is the latter that we visited during our weekend in Leuven and it was a real favorite for us.
+Dating from the 13th century and listed as a UNESCO World Heritage site, these dozens of small brick houses form a complex with the gardens, alleys, and squares surrounding them.

 Woman walking in the Grand Beguinage of Leuven